shepherdjerred/discord-plays-pokemon/README.md

 ## Instructions

-1. Run `cp .env.example .env`
+1. Copy the default configuration with `cp .example.env .env`
 1. Update `.env` with your credentials, Discord server and channel information
 1. Run `earthly +up`
 1. Navigate to [the emulator management UI](http://localhost:3000)
 1. Click "Download"
 1. Upload your ROM
-    * Go to "File Management"
+   - Go to "File Management"
-    * Click "gb"
+   - Click "gb"
-    * Go to the "roms" folder
+   - Go to the "roms" folder
-    * Right click, upload file, select your ROM
+   - Right click, upload file, select your ROM
 1. Click on "Rom Management"
 1. Click "Scan" under "gb"
 1. Click "gb"